 Key Risk Indicators

-Key risk indicators (KRI’s) are the tactical application of a risk appetite statement.
-For risk managers, CISO’s among them managing cyber risks, risk indicators are the listing of the benefit and the risks associated with that strategy.
-Examples include -
+Key risk indicators (KRIs) are the tactical application of a risk appetite statement.
+For cyber risk managers, CISO’s among them, that manage cyber risks, cybersecurity key risk indicators are the listing of the benefit and the risks associated with that strategy.

-These KRI’s are the marriage of the desired outcome that comes from the C-suite and the technical knowledge that comes from the leaders that have been embedded in this practice for years and bridges the gap for both parties.
+These KRIs are the marriage of the desired outcome that comes from the C-suite and the technical knowledge that comes from the security professionals that have been embedded in this practice for years and delivers value to both sides.

 Practically Applying Your Risk Appetite Statement

 In order to effectively operationalize your risk quantification practices, the enterprise leadership must be able to understand and map those cyber risk metrics to the outcomes that they’re looking to achieve (otherwise why accept the risk).
-For technical leaders, like a CISO, having the processes in place to facilitate the delivery of that risk data in such a way that its understandable to business leaders is critical - C-suite members and the board need this information in the digital age and it is often the breakdown of communication that stops them from getting it.
+For technical leaders like a CISO, having the processes in place to facilitate the delivery of that risk data in such a way that its understandable to business leaders is critical - C-suite members and the board need key performance and risk indicators in the digital age and it is often the breakdown of communication that stops them from getting it.